jameshughes89/cs101/site/topics/booleans/booleans.rst

 .. warning::

-    The last two examples are quite contrived and are entirely unrealistic to use.
-These were simply used here to demonstrate the evaluation of the expressions.
-If you find yourself writing long boolean expressions like this, you are likely doing something wrong.
+    If you find yourself writing long and complex boolean expressions, chances are you are doing something wrong.
+Even if we have a long list of conditions you need to check in your program, there are ways to make them more manageable and easier to follow.

 For Next Class